nabuhant/CustomerSegmentation/README.md

 <br>

 ### Results
-#### Areas of interest & expected results will include relationships between:
+#### Areas of interest & expected results will include examining relationships between:
 - family size and purchasing habits
 - education, income and healthier food choices
 - How the growth of the size of the family increases their buying habits.